Steps to Recovery From Substance Abuse

-- Cognitive-behavioral3: Seeks to help patients better understand how to identify, eschew, and cope with situations that can lead to substance use.
+- Cognitive-behavioral: Seeks to help patients better understand how to identify, eschew, and cope with situations that can lead to substance use.5

-- Motivational enhancement4: Helps individuals resolve their ambivalence about treatment and stopping drug or alcohol use.
+- Motivational enhancement: Helps individuals resolve their ambivalence about treatment and stopping drug or alcohol use.6

-- Contingency management5: Focuses on reinforcing (through rewards, special privileges, etc.) positive behavioral change such as attending counseling sessions or maintaining sobriety (as measured by negative urine tests, etc.).
+- Contingency management: Focuses on reinforcing (through rewards, special privileges, etc.) positive behavioral change such as attending counseling sessions or maintaining sobriety (as measured by negative urine tests, etc.).7

-- Family Behavior Therapy6: Aims to improve the home environment and overall family functioning by addressing potential household influences on negative substance use patterns and encouraging families to apply beneficial behavioral strategies to everyday life.
+- Family Behavior Therapy: Aims to improve the home environment and overall family functioning by addressing potential household influences on negative substance use patterns and encouraging families to apply beneficial behavioral strategies to everyday life.8